jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 ---

-When shipping a library, generally only `jsonnetfile.json` is included.
-This way when calling `jb install` on a library, it will pull whatever value is set in `version`.
-If that is `master`, it will match the latest git commit.
+When shipping a library, generally only a `jsonnetfile.json` is included.
+This way when calling `jb install` on a library, it will fetch the source corresponding to the tracking `version`.
+For example, if that is `master` it will match the latest git commit for that branch.

-It is often not necessary and even undesirable to distribute `jsonnetfile.lock.json` and `vendor/` with a library, the `version` tag in `jsonnetfile.json` can be leveraged in case a specific version is expected (for example when newer versions of dependencies have breaking changes).
+It is often not necessary and even undesirable to distribute `jsonnetfile.lock.json` and `vendor/` with a library, the `version` tag in `jsonnetfile.json` should be sufficient to pin a specific version (for example when [upstream has breaking changes](#upstream-has-breaking-changes)).

 %(example3/.gitignore)s

-Add `jsonnetfile.lock.json` and `vendor/` to the `.gitignore` file so they are not accidentally committed
+Add a `.gitignore` file with `jsonnetfile.lock.json` and `vendor/` so they are not accidentally committed

 ### Usage

-Now that we can vendor libraries, it is time to `import` and use them.
+As shown before, to use a library it needs to be imported:

 %(example5/usage1.jsonnet)s